SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ## Typescript

-Typecript is a statically typed subset of JS, developed and maintained by Microsoft.
+Typescript is a statically typed subset of JS, developed and maintained by Microsoft.
 While there were multiple trials to create a statically typed language that transpiles to Javascript, Typescript is the langauge that saw the most adoption by the community, consistently scoring high on StackOverflow Developer Surveys \cite{TS:STACKOVERFLOW:21}\cite{TS:STACKOVERFLOW:22}.
 Typescript currently has approximately 82.9k stars on GitHub, making it the 48th most starred repository on GitHub\cite{TS:GH:RANKING}.